 About the project

-On June 29, 2022, the NCC launched a request for offers to lease (RFO) for parcels of lands at LeBreton Flats.
+On June 29, 2022, the NCC launched a request for offers (RFO) to lease for four parcels of land (1.63 hectares) within the future Flats District at LeBreton Flats.
 Proposals were accepted until October 5, 2022.

 Key features of the sites